idvorkin/idvorkin.github.io/_d/90days.md

 - **Plan**.
 You have the expertise to put together a detailed plan.
 - **Support**.
 You have sufficiently powerful alliances to support implementation.

-Alos, be clear on which of these you're doing.
+Also, be clear on which of these you're doing.

 #### Avoid land mines

-While you are excuting, make sure you're not derailed by the following:
+While you are executing, make sure you're not derailed by the following:

 - The external environment
 - Customers/markets/competitors/strategy